SvenskaSpel/har2locust/README.md

   --version, -V         show program's version number and exit --loglevel LOGLEVEL, -L LOGLEVEL

-Example usage: har2locust myrecording.har --plugins myplugin1.py > locustfile
+Example usage: har2locust myrecording.har myplugin1.py > locustfile

 Parameters can also be set using environment variables or config files (har2locust.conf or ~/.har2locust.conf) For details, see https://goo.gl/R74nmi
 ```

 3. You can define "plugins" to process your input and add custom output.
-The built in plugins (e.g. [rest.py](https://github.com/SvenskaSpel/har2locust/tree/master/har2locust/plugins/rest.py)) are used by default, and serve as examples for how to make your own.
+The built in plugins (e.g. [rest.py](https://github.com/SvenskaSpel/har2locust/tree/master/har2locust/plugins/rest.py)) are used by default, and also serve as examples for how to make your own.

 4. Those built in plugins also read two files: .urlignore and .headerignore (from your current directory).
 Populate them with regexes to filter any unwanted requests or headers from your recordings.